ShubraChowdhury/DeepReinforcementLearning/p3_collab-compet/Report.md

 There are 3 main files ddpg_agent.py and model.py, and  Tennis.ipynb.

 1. model.py: Architecture and logic for the neural networks implementing the actor and critic for the chosen DDPG algorithm.
-    Actor model has 2 fully connected layer (of 400 and 300 units) and Critic has 3 fully connected layer (of 400, 300 and 100 units).
-In both case a 1D batch normalization has been used.Input and output layers sizes are determined by the state and action space.
+    Actor model has 2 fully connected layer (of 400 and 300 units) and Critic has 2 fully connected layer (of 400, 300 units).Input and output layers sizes are determined by the state and action space.

 Actor Model/Network architecture | Value
 --- | ---